 Add another aspect

 Select an aspect

-Select Aspect Summary Progress Completed Architecture Model Auto-dispose children Allow the class to participate in parent-child relationships; implement the lAggregatable interface.
+Select Aspect Summary Progress Completed ♦ Architecture ♦ Model Auto-dispose children Allow the class to participate in parent-child relationships; implement the laggregatable interface.
 Enable undo/redo Allow the class to record changes and to participate in undo/redo operations.
-Implement the EditableObject Allow the parent Ul transaction is canceled.
-Make aggregatable Enable the class to be a part of a parent-child relationship and implement the lAggregatable interface.
+Implement IEditableObject Implement the IEditableObject interface and allow changes in objects to be canceled when the parent UI transaction is canceled.
+Make aggregatable Enable the class to be a part of a parent-child relationship and implement the lAggregatable interface. ζ.

-< Previous Next > Cancel
+< Previous Next > C ancel